justinethier/husk-scheme/docs/Continuations.markdown

 But eventually `eval` has to return *something*, right?
 Well, yes, but since Haskell supports proper tail recursion we can call through as many CPS functions as necessary without fear of overflowing the stack. husk's `eval` function will eventually transform an expression into a single value that is returned to its caller.
 But that is just our application; another program written in CPS might keep calling into functions forever.

-TODO: OK to say that haskell supports proper tail recursion?

 Languages that do not optimize tail calls - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.

 ## Implementation
-In order to transform the husk evaluator into CPS, a new `cont` parameter had to be added to `eval`, and threaded through each call.
+In order to transform the husk evaluator into CPS, a new `cont` (continuation) parameter had to be added to `eval`, and threaded through each call.
 This was a time consuming change as there were perhaps a hundred calls to `eval` within the core husk code, but each change by itself was straightforward.
 One of the reasons it took me so long to realize an approach using CPS was that I originally looked at the problem from a different perspective.
 Although CPS works great for Haskell code, what about all of those Scheme functions that need to be evaluated?
 Surely they will not be transformed into Haskell functions - so how do we handle them?

 In order to support Scheme functions, the original husk implementation of continuations passed around a list of Scheme code to be executed as the body of the function.
 Each time a line of code is executed, the body is reduced by one line and the evaluator calls into the next line.
 This works great for supporting a certain class of continuations such as `return`, but cannot handle special forms built into the core evaluator such as `if`, `begin`, etc. So over time the use of higher-level Haskell functions was incorporated as well.
-Although this complicates the implementation somewhat, both approaches still use CPS.
-Just in the Scheme case, you can think of each expression within the function as being its own continuation.
+Although this complicates the implementation somewhat, both approaches still use CPS - just in the Scheme case, you can think of each expression within the function as being its own continuation.

-Let's walk through each part of the implementation to get an understanding of how it all works.
+Let's walk through each part of the implementation to get an understanding of how it all fits together.

 ###Data types
 The following container allows us to pass around either Scheme or Haskell code: